polarityio/mandiant-threat-intelligence/README.md

 ## Mandiant Threat Intelligence Integration Options

-### API Query Version
-Which Version of the API(s) to query: V3, V4, or both.

 ### Mandiant V3 URL
 The URL for the Mandiant Threat Intelligence V3 API.
 Defaults to `https://api.intelligence.fireeye.com`.

-### V3 Public Key
-Your Mandiant Threat Intelligence V3 API public key

-### V3 Private Key
-Your Mandiant Threat Intelligence V3 API private key.
+Leave empty if your keys are not compatible with this API version.

 ### Mandiant V4 URL
 The URL for the Mandiant Threat Intelligence V4 API.
 Defaults to `https://api.intelligence.mandiant.com`.
+Leave empty if your keys are not compatible with this API version.

-### V4 Public Key
+### Public Key
-Your Mandiant Threat Intelligence V4 API public key
+Your Mandiant Threat Intelligence API public key

-### V4 Private Key
+### Private Key
-Your Mandiant Threat Intelligence V4 API private key.
+Your Mandiant Threat Intelligence API private key.

 ### Minimum MScore to Display
 The minimum MScore (0-100) required for indicators to be displayed [default is 51].
-Indicators with a MScore above 50 are considered suspicious and/or malicious.
+Indicators with a MScore above 80 are considered malicious.

 ### Ignored Entities
 Comma separated list of entities that you never want looked up.
 Should be set to "Only admins can view and edit".